sosy-lab/benchexec/doc/benchexec.md

     benchexec doc/benchmark-example-rand.xml --tasks "XML files" --limitCores 1 --timelimit 10s --numOfThreads 4

 The full set of available parameters can be seen with `benchexec -h`.
+For explanation of the parameters for containers, please see [container mode](container.md).
 For executing benchmarks under a different user account with the parameter `--user`, please check the [respective documentation](separate-user.md).